-The adult should be asked if they know about and would like advocacy.
+The adult should be provided with information in an appropriate format about the role of advocacy and encouraged to consider the benefits of engaging with this service.
 Where advocacy is offered, declined by the adult or not deemed appropriate, the reasons for this should be clearly recorded, as should the reasons for not referring to any other 'appropriate' services.
 This decision should be re-visited and recorded at each formal review e.g. multi-agency meetings, review or professional meeting.

-4.7 Support to Participate
+4.8 Support to Participate

-The adult's views and wishes are central to adult support and protection, and every effort should be made at each stage of the process to ensure that barriers to the adult's participation are minimized.
-It is good practice to consider the best ways to check with the adult as to how included they feel and ensure they have the opportunity to highlight if they feel excluded at any point.
-This should be undertaken at various stages of the inquiry/investigation.
-Records and decisions should be shared with, and explained to, the adult as agreed at multi-agency meeting/case conference.
+The adult's views and wishes are central to adult support and protection, and every effort should be made at each stage of the process to ensure that barriers to the adult's participation are minimised.